theerthaavnsh/TO-DO-List-App/README.md

 Once you have the repository on your local machine, you can run the app using an emulator or on a physical device.
 To run the app, execute the following command: flutter run

+Features
+The To Do List App comes with the following features:

+Add tasks: Users can add tasks to their to-do list by entering the task details and saving it to the app.
+Calendar view: The app has a calendar view that displays all the tasks for a given day or week, helping users to keep track of their tasks.
+Mark tasks as completed: Users can mark tasks as completed once they have completed the task.
+Strike off completed tasks: Completed tasks are automatically struck off, making it easy for users to see which tasks are pending.